 “We are very serious at Lincoln Center about succession planning, both at the trustee level and at the CEO level,” Levy said.
 “The board has flattered me several times by asking me to extend my length of stay at Lincoln Center and I’m continuing to do that.
 In due course we will announce our plans.”

-Levitt is a former chairman of the Securities and Exchange Commission, a board member of Bloomberg LP, a senior adviser to the Carlyle Group LP (CG) and policy adviser to Goldman Sachs Group Inc. (GS)
+Levitt is a former chairman of the Securities and Exchange Commission, a board member of Bloomberg LP, a senior adviser to the Carlyle Group LP (CG:US) and policy adviser to Goldman Sachs Group Inc. (GS:US)

 Muse highlights include Lewis Lapham’s podcast and NYC Weekend Best.